AWSAutoScalingInstanceRequirements

 class AWSAutoScalingInstanceRequirements

-When you specify multiple parameters, you get instance types that satisfy all of the specified parameters.
-If you specify multiple values for a parameter, you get instance types that satisfy any of the specified values.
+When you specify multiple attributes, you get instance types that satisfy all of the specified attributes.
+If you specify multiple values for an attribute, you get instance types that satisfy any of the specified values.

-, but all other parameters are optional.
 For more information, see Creating an Auto Scaling group using attribute-based instance type selection in the Amazon EC2 Auto Scaling User Guide.
+For help determining which instance types match your attributes before you apply them to your Auto Scaling group, see Preview instance types with specified attributes in the Amazon EC2 User Guide for Linux Instances.

 Required parameters: [VCpuCount, MemoryMiB]